ORGANIZATION OF DISCUSSION

 The internal components of locking mechanisms are almost never arranged or shielded in ways to protect them from being manipulated.
 In many cases, poor design decisions made with regard to plastic keypad fittings on the outside of a lock box would not present security issues if some effort were made to shield the components of the locking mechanism inside.
 The same is true of every other aspect of lock box design; mistakes in design and fabrication would not cost these devices their security if the mechanical components of their locking mechanisms were protected.

-The Bulldog Vaults BD1050, for example, has a solenoid installed with its pin hanging downward to thwart attempts to bounce the solenoid pin on its spring.
+4) Solenoid-locked boltwork.
+As described in the Handgun safe design section, a solenoid must be installed in a way to prevent the solenoid pin from being shaken or bounced, which would allow the boltwork to move freely.
+Because safes featuring solenoid-locked boltwork have been exposed online, manufacturers have started experimenting with new arrangements.
 Stack-On’s PS-1514 features a solenoid encased in a housing with a pivoting lever built into it; when the solenoid receives power, the pin snaps down, allowing the lever to be pushed out of the way by the boltwork.
 The intervening lever makes this device highly resistant to being bounced open.

 1) Access codes and fingerprints.
 Reset buttons for programming new access codes and buttons for registering fingerprints are among the most easy-to-highjack components in lock boxes.
 Either the buttons themselves are accessible through a bit of creative probing with wires or metal shims, or in some cases the wires connecting these buttons to the main circuitry boards are accessible.